 Some gentlemen over there-I was shocked to hear that, Sir,-were referring to certain things as Fundamental Rights and they asked, "How could this Post Office Bill go against such Fundamental Rights?"
-And a Member mentioned prostitution.
-I ask this House whether anyone here, standing up for Fundamental Rights, could ask for a provision in order to perpetuate that kind of, I would say, criminal setback in all that is good in human endeavour and human nature.
-Therefore I don't bring in that kind of a thing: I think it is a perverted way of applying Fundamental Rights to questions that concern character trespass on individual rights.
-He should also see the way of not making a discrimination about Government-authorised lotteries and unauthorised lotteries.
-I do not know where the line is going to be drawn.
-He should see that the Post Office Act enacted as far back as 1898 is brought into line with modern requirements and a comprehensive piece of legislation enacted with that end in view.
-Let not the postal department be made the scapegoat of certain policies which ought to have found a place in some other central legislation of a more comprehensive kind dealing with all such evils as lotteries, gambling, etc.
+And a Memprostitution.
+I ber mentioned this House whether anyone standing up for Fundamental Rights, could ask for a provision in order to perpetuate that kind of, I would say, criminal setback in all that is good in human endeavour and human nature.
+Therefore I don't bring in that kind of a thing; I think it is a perverted way of applying Fundamental Rights questions that concern character.

+Having said all this, Sir, I would appeal to the Minister who has taken the trouble to bring forward this legislation that he will guard against trespass on individual rights. Нe should also see the way of not making a discrimination about Government-authorised lotteries and unauthorised lotteries.
+I do not know where the line is going to be drawn. should see that the Post Office enacted as far back as 1898 is brought into line with modern requirements and a comprehensive piece of legislation enacted with that end in view.
+Let not the postal department be made the scapegoat of certain policies which ought to have found a place in some other central legislation of a comprehensive kind dealing with all such evils as lotteries, gambling, etc.